-Tough economic times also make it more important than ever that effective education-business partnerships are in place to help employers improve the skills of their workforces.
+It is also becoming more widely recognised that effective education-business partnerships must be in place to help employers improve the skills of their workforces.
 Ibec's membership includes institutions from all levels of the education system.
 This places us in a unique position to foster deeper relationships between businesses and universities, institutes, colleges and schools.

 Policy is developed in consultation with a small policy advisory group and Ibec's Education and Training Committee.
 We aim: